MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/update/appserver-update/index.md

 If you use your own Ant file, make sure that for each update/rollback task (*installmobilefirstadmin*, *installmobilefirstruntime*, and *installmobilefirstpush*), you have a corresponding update task in your Ant file with the same parameters.
 The corresponding update tasks are *updatemobilefirstadmin*, *updatemobilefirstruntime*, and *updatemobilefirstpush*.

+1. Manually replace the MFP related war files by copying them from the backed up location of MFP install directory (`mfp_server_install_dir/MobileFirstServer`).
-1. Verify the class path of the **taskdef** element for the `mfp-ant-deployer.jar` file.
+2. Verify the class path of the **taskdef** element for the `mfp-ant-deployer.jar` file.
 It must point to the mfp-ant-deployer.jar file in an MobileFirst server installation that the fix pack is applied.
 By default, the updated MobileFirst server WAR files are taken from the location of mfp-ant-deployer.jar.
-2. Run the update tasks (*updatemobilefirstadmin*, *updatemobilefirstruntime*, and *updatemobilefirstpush*) of your Ant file.
+3. Run the update tasks (*updatemobilefirstadmin*, *updatemobilefirstruntime*, and *updatemobilefirstpush*) of your Ant file.